Players & Sources

 Frequently Asked Questions

-Do I need a Plex Pass to use a NAS as a Plex server?
+Do I need a Plex Pass to use a NAS-based Plex server?

-Should I buy a NAS with drives included or select drives separately?
+Should I buy a diskless NAS or one with drives included?

 Where to Buy